Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/memory.md

 The rules used to delete blocks are the following:

 1. A block can only be **safely** deleted if no other blocks are referencing it.
 2. If you try to delete a block whose *RC* is not 0, it will become an *orphan*, which is a Block whose data can only be accessed by reference.
-This makes sense in the context of Nessa.
+This makes sense in the context of Ryna.
 3. When you **safely** delete a block, the interpreter decreases the *RC* of every other block it references by 1. **Safely** delete any referenced *orphan* Blocks whose *RC* reaches 0.

 Let's illustrate this with an example.
 Picture what would happen if we tried to delete ```Data C```.
 Since its *RC* is 0, we can safely delete it and